 Together with Marlon Dumas, Jan Mendling and Hajo Reijers, I co-authored "Fundamentals of Business Process Management", the first comprehensive textbook on BPM, published by Springer in 2013.
 This book has influenced the curricum of over 100 universites and teaching institutions in the world, and will be used as the textbook of the upcoming MOOC (Massive Open Online Course) on "Fundamentals of Business Process Management", a course that I will teach with Marlon, Jan and Hajo on the QUT MOOC platform.
 The course starts on 12 October and lasts 8 weeks.
 What are you waiting for?
 Register - it's free!

-My research interests span different BPM topics, with a focus on process consolidation, mining, configuration and automation.
-The results of my research appeared in major journals and conferences in my field (e.g. TOSEM, IS, FACS, BPM, FASE, ER, CAiSE).
-I am the co-author of "Fundamentals of Business Process Management", the first comprehensive textbook on BPM, published by Springer in 2013.
-My research is also showcased on BPMCenter, a collaborative virtual research center on BPM funded by QUT and the Technical University of Eindhoven, which I co-manage, and on QUT ePrints, a public catalogue of scientific research papers.
+My research is also showcased on BPMCenter, a collaborative virtual research center on BPM funded by QUT and the Technical University of Eindhoven (TU/e), which I co-manage, and on QUT ePrints, a public repository of scientific papers.

 I lead the Apromore initiative - a strategic research collaboration between various universities and one large industry partner, for the development of an advanced process model repository.
 I'm also the coordinator of the Process Configuration website, which collects research efforts on the management of variability in process-aware information systems.
 Finally, I'm involved in the design of YAWL, one of the most-mature community-based open-source BPM systems.